-Study a Graduate Certificate of Creative Arts and develop your knowledge and skills in relation to your creative practice.
+Study a Graduate Diploma of Creative Arts and develop your knowledge and skills in relation to your creative practice.
 Find out more about the course online and apply today.

 The Graduate Diploma of Creative Arts provides students with advanced academic and professional skills in creative arts.
 The course enables students to understand and explore the social, political and cultural contexts and history of ideas that inform contemporary approaches to the creative arts.

 The Graduate Diploma of Creative Arts is available in any of the disciplines of the Creative Arts: Visual Arts, Photography, Film and Television, Animation, Design, Dance or Drama.Read More

 To qualify for the Graduate Diploma of Creative Arts, a student must successfully complete 8 credit points of study comprising: